 - Appendix 1.
 Sell-through Provisions and Dates that Apply to Manufacturers, Distributors, Importers, Fabricators, and Retailers. - (a) Sell-through Dates that Apply to Manufacturers of Hardwood Plywood (HWPW), Particleboard (PB), and Medium Density Fiberboard (MDF). - (1) Sell-through by Manufacturers of Hardwood Plywood, Particleboard, and Medium Density Fiberboard Manufactured Before the Effective Dates of the Phase 1 and Phase 2 Emission Standards.
-Hardwood plywood, particleboard, and medium density fiberboard manufactured before the Phase 1 and Phase 2 effective dates specified in section 93120.2(a) may be sold, supplied, or offered for sale by the product manufacturer for up to enethree months after each of the specified effective dates.
-The specific sell-through dates for the Phase 1 and Phase 2 emission standards specified in section 93120.2(a) are as follows: - (A) Hardwood plywood made with a veneer-core (HWPW-VC). - 1.
-Panels of HWPW-VC manufactured before January 1, 2009, that do not comply with the Phase 1 standard may be sold, supplied, or offered for sale by the product manufacturer until JanuaryMarch 31, 2009.
-Beginning FebruaryApril 1, 2009, all HWPW-VC subject to the Phase 1 standard must comply with this standard, regardless of the date on which the products were manufactured. - 2.
-Panels of HWPW-VC manufactured before January 1, 2011 2010, that comply with the Phase 1 standard, but do not comply with the Phase 2 standard, may be sold, supplied, or offered for sale by the product manufacturer until JanuaryMarch 31, 2011 2010.
-Beginning FebruaryApril 1, 20112010, all HWPW-VC subject to the Phase 2 standard must comply with this standard, regardless of the date on which the products were manufactured. - (B) Hardwood plywood made with a composite-core (HWPW-CC). - Panels of HWPW-CC manufactured before July 1, 2009, that do not comply with the Phase 1 standard may be sold, supplied, or offered for sale by the product manufacturer until July 31 September 30, 2009.
-Beginning AugustOctober 1, 2009, all HWPW-CC subject to the Phase 1 standard must comply with
+Hardwood plywood, particleboard, and medium density fiberboard manufactured before the Phase 1 and Phase 2 effective dates specified in section 93120.2(a) may be sold, supplied, or offered for sale by the product manufacturer for up to three months after each of the specified effective dates.
+The specific sell-through dates for the Phase 1 and Phase 2 emission standards specified in section 93120.2(a) are as follows: - (A) Hardwood plywood made with a veneer core (HWPW-VC). - Panels of HWPW-VC manufactured before January 1, 2009, that do not comply with the Phase 1 standard may be sold, supplied, or offered for sale by the product manufacturer until March 31, 2009.
+Beginning April 1, 2009, all HWPW-VC subject to the Phase 1 standard must comply with this standard, regardless of the date on which the products were manufactured. - Panels of HWPW-VC manufactured before January 1, 2010, that comply with the Phase 1 standard, but do not comply with the Phase 2 standard, may be sold, supplied, or offered for sale by the product manufacturer until March 31, 2010.
+Beginning April 1, 2010, all HWPW-VC subject to the Phase 2 standard must comply with this standard, regardless of the date on which the products were manufactured. - (B) Hardwood plywood made with a composite core (HWPW-CC). - Panels of HWPW-CC manufactured before July 1, 2009, that do not comply with the Phase 1 standard may be sold, supplied, or offered for sale by the product manufacturer until September 30, 2009.
+Beginning October 1, 2009, all HWPW-CC subject to the Phase 1 standard must comply with this standard, regardless of the date on which the products were manufactured. - 2.
+Panels of HWPW-CC manufactured before July 1, 2012, that comply with the Phase 1 standard, but do not comply with the Phase 2 standard, may be sold, supplied, or offered for sale by the product manufacturer until September 30, 2012.
+Beginning October 1, 2012, all HWPW-CC subject to the Phase 2 standard must comply with this standard, regardless of the date on which the products were manufactured.